tomjoht/tomjoht.github.io/_posts/2022/6/2022-06-05-impact-of-tech-diversity-on-docs.md

 ---
-title: "The impact of technical diversity on documentation -- epiphanies on a trip to IKEA (Trends to follow or forget)"
+title: "The impact of technical diversity on documentation -- epiphanies on a trip to IKEA"
 permalink: /trends/impact-of-technical-diversity-on-docs.html
 categories:
 - technical-writing